-What does it mean to incorporate global awareness in the classroom?
-When I taught 7th Grade English/Language Arts a few years ago, one of the major projects I had my students participate in was a Global Read Aloud.
-The concept was introduced to me by a teacher from Denmark who created the G.R.A.
+When I taught middle school language arts a few years ago, one of the major projects I had my students participate in was a Global Read Aloud.
+The concept was introduced to me by a teacher from another country who created the G.R.A.
 The concept was simple–a novel was chosen.
-Teachers and students across the country would read the book, reflect and answer questions about the novel using various educational platforms like Edmodo, Padlet, etc. Any platform with collaboration options will work.
+Teachers and students across the country would read the book, reflect and answer questions about the novel using various online platforms.
+Any platform with collaboration options will work.
 Students created videos, prezis, blogs, and artwork.
-This proved to be a great way to increase fluency and comprehension, not to mention target the higher levels of Revised Bloom’s Taxonomy.
-The sky was the limit with what could be done to spark creativity, increase student use of technology and promote literacy.
+This proved to be a great way to increase fluency and comprehension while challenging students to think critically.

-Side note: My classes were only allowed to check out laptop carts once or twice a week so our interaction was somewhat limited in the G.R.A. since we were not a 1:1 school, but we were still able to participate and complete the novel.
+Side note: My classes were only allowed to check out laptop carts once or twice a week so our interaction was somewhat limited in the G.R.A.
+We were not a 1:1 school, but we were still able to participate and complete the novel.
 Many students found time to post while at home.
-I encourage educators to work through obstacles that can potentially hinder your progress towards becoming a global thinker.
+I encourage educators to work through obstacles that can potentially hinder your progress towards becoming a global teacher.
 You are only limited by your own thinking.
-If you think it can be done then do it.
+If you think it can be done, then figure out a way to make it happen.
 Like creating this blog, taking the first step is all it takes.

 Happy teaching and learning!